wboyz/javascript/README.md

 - [7.11](#7.11) <a name="7.11"></a> Spacing in a function signature.

-  > Why?
+  > Miért?
 Consistency is good, and you shouldn’t have to add or remove a space when adding or removing a name.

   ```javascript
   // rossz